When it comes to deepening South Carolina's Port of Charleston, Sen. Lindsay Graham said Tuesday, "failure is not an option."

 Newsome made a few brief remarks about the challenges the port is facing and the opportunities that are ahead.

 "The Upstate is vital to the Port of Charleston," Newsome said.
-"We welcomed our biggest ship ever last week and with 2014 coming we have a lot of work to do."
+"We welcomed and with 2014 coming we have a lot of work to do."